hbarkine/privacy/habit-forest/habit-forest-android-privacy.md

 ## 1. Who we are

-Habit Forest: Grow is developed and operated by **Haluk Barkın Evgin** as an individual developer.
+"Habit Forest: Grow is developed and operated by Haluk Barkın Evgin, an individual developer operating through a registered sole proprietorship (Şahıs Şirketi) in Turkey.".
 For any privacy question or request, contact **hbarkine@gmail.com**.

 ---